Covid-19 Student Guidelines

 - A positive Lateral Flow test

 Anyone who meets the criteria listed above can go to one of the University’s Covid symptomatic testing stations.
 By testing quickly, we have the ability to react fast and appropriately.

 Should you develop any of these symptoms, please self-isolate immediately, and notify the College using our Symptom Reporting Form.
 We would like students, Fellows and staff to let us know if you develop symptoms.

 Anyone who has Covid-19 symptoms and has not yet returned to Cambridge should self-isolate at home and not return to College until the full 10 days of quarantine has been completed.

 Weekly asymptomatic testing programme for students

-From the start of Michaelmas Term, all undergraduate and postgraduate students at the University of Cambridge living in College accommodation will be offered a weekly test for infection with SARS-CoV-2, the virus which causes COVID-19, even if they show no symptoms.
-Further information on the asymptomatic screening programme.
+All undergraduate and postgraduate students at the University of Cambridge are offered a weekly test for infection with SARS-CoV-2, the virus which causes Covid-19, even if they show no symptoms.

 Care for students in self-isolation